LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/MultiBotCollaboration.md

 In a bot-to-bot transfer, what makes the transfer *seamless* to the consumer is passing the conversational context--an intent or user message--from the sender bot to the receiver bot.
 With this information in hand, after the transfer the receiver bot can immediately start the appropriate dialog.
 The result is a graceful, "warm" hand-off.

 As an example, examine the illustration below of a routing bot and a savings bot  engaged in a transfer.
 The routing bot converses with the user and determines the user's intent.
-It then sends the user's intent to the savings bot.
+It then passes the user's intent to the savings bot.
 As a result, the savings bot can immediately pick up and handle the user's query.

    <img style="width:600px" src="img/ConvoBuilder/bots_collab3.png">